bugattmark/bugattmark/README.md

 Bugatt

-##### My github page is a collection of projects I have completed and projects that I am currently working on.
+##### My github page is a collection of projects/books that I have fininished/am working on.